AJUP86/weather-app/README.md

-Certainly!
-Below is an example of a README file for your weather app:

----

 # Weather App

 Welcome to the Weather App, your solution for real-time weather updates across the globe.
 Our app provides you with detailed current weather conditions, a comprehensive 24-hour forecast, and a 5-day weather outlook to help you plan your week ahead.